cloudfoundry/java-buildpack/README.md

 | ---- | -----------
 | `java.runtime.vendor` | The vendor of the Java runtime to use.
 The legal values are defined by the keys in [`config/jres.yml`][jres_yml].
 | `java.runtime.version` | The version of the Java runtime to use.
 The legal values are defined by the keys in [`index.yml`][index_yml]
+| `java.runtime.stack.size` | The Java stack size to use.
+For example, a value of 256k will result in the java command line option -Xss=256k.
+Values containing whitespace are rejected with an error, but all others values appear without modification on the java command line appended to -Xss=.

 An example `system.properties` file would to contain the following:
 ```java